How to Check if a Company is in Liquidation

 Companies can shut down through liquidation (creditors’ voluntary liquidation) when they are insolvent, but liquidation can also be court ordered or through members’ voluntary liquidation.
 Liquidation involves the winding up of the company, with a liquidator being appointed to collect assets, sell off assets, and distribute the proceeds to creditors and shareholders.

 As such, when the liquidation process is initiated the business stops trading.
-Liquidation is one option for insolvent companies – i.e., companies that can no longer pay its debts.
-Because of this, it is important to keep in mind that liquidation is just one very clear indicator that a company is in trouble and, in fact, has ceased trading.
+Liquidation is one option for insolvent companies.
+A company's inability to pay its debts a clear indicator that it is experiencing financial distress and must cease trading.

 Why check if a company is in liquidation

-The solvency of your trading partners – such as suppliers, customers, and co-investors – and debtors can have a profound impact on your own business activities.
+The solvency of trading partners such as suppliers, customers, co-investors and debtors can have a profound impact on your own business activities.

 - Debtors – Creditors of debtor companies that are having trouble with debt repayments will want to keep up to date about any insolvency processes.